harmonpy/de-solver/README.md

-# ode-solver
+# de-solver
-A collection of numerical ode solver
+A collection of numerical differential equation (de) solver